ioccc-src/winner/next/guidelines.md

-compressed tarball; if any issues are found ('`feathers are stuck in the tarball`' :-) ) **AND if and _ONLY IF_ you used `mkiocccentry(1)`**, then it is **possibly** a bug in one of the tools and you might want to [report it as a bug at the mkiocccentry issues page](https://github.com/ioccc-src/mkiocccentry/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D+%3Ctitle%3E). **PLEASE run the
+compressed tarball; if any issues are found ('`feathers are stuck in the tarball`' :-) ) **AND if and _ONLY IF_ you used `mkiocccentry(1)`**, then it is **possibly** a bug in one of the tools and you might want to [report it as a bug at the mkiocccentry bug report page](https://github.com/ioccc-src/mkiocccentry/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D+%3Ctitle%3E). **PLEASE run the
 `bug_report.sh` script to help us out here!** See the FAQ on "[report mkiocccentry bugs](../faq.html#mkiocccentry_bugs)".